bw

 Traditions and full moon in Vietnam

-Hoi An also has an old town, which is known for its lanterns, which light up in the evening.
-Hoi An actually has its own lantern festival associated with full moon.
+Hoi An also has an old town, which is known for its lanterns, which are lit up in the evening.
+The city actually has its own lantern festival in conjunction with the full moon.
 Here you honor your ancestors, and you also launch your own lantern with wishes for the future.

 Despite the fact that Hoi An is a small town, there are still many people.
 Still, we happened to meet the two Dutchmen from the train, who we due to busyness did not manage to say goodbye to at the train station.